viveeeeeek/1stHacktoberfest/README.md

 ![image](https://user-images.githubusercontent.com/62661565/135963731-0aa907e6-7db8-403c-9043-146b91fe40d5.png)

-5.Now make your changes by adding a new entry below the existing entries in the format given below
+5. Now make your changes by adding a new entry below the existing entries in the format given below
 <div align="left">
   <pre>
     {